-FCB Test Accommodation Request Form: The FCB provides ADA accommodations for eligible test candidates.
-This form must be completed by the candidate’s medical professional and submitted to the FCB for consideration a minimum of 20 business days before the requested test date.
+FCB Accommodation Request Form: The FCB provides ADA accommodations for eligible test candidates.
+This form must be completed by the candidate’s medical professional and submitted to the FCB for consideration before scheduling a test date.

 FCB Reinstatement Application: Credentials that have been inactive for less than three-years may be eligible for reinstatement.
-Review this policy to determine if you are eligible for reinstatement of an inactive FCB credential.
+Review this policy to assess if you may eligible for reinstatement of an inactive FCB credential.

 Retirement Status Policy: Certified individuals transitioning into retirement may place their credential in retirement status.
 Retirement status does not allow for active use of the credential, but does maintain recognition of competency.
-Please review this policy to apply for retirement status.
+This document includes the application for Retirement Status.